 The Oberkotter Foundation was created by Paul and Louise Oberkotter.
 Paul was a long-time employee of United Parcel Service (“UPS”), beginning his career at age 20 as a typist/accountant for one of the founders, George Smith.
 Early on, he met Louise, who worked for Jim Casey, another of the founders, and they later married.

 Paul rose through the ranks, serving as president for 10 years and ultimately as chief executive officer and chairman of the board of UPS.
 He retired in 1985 after 60 years with the company and remained on the board of directors until 1994.

-In recent years, Mildie’s vision of the future has led the current Trustees to focus funding mostly on deafness-related issues.
+In recent years, Mildie’s vision of the future has led the Trustees to focus funding almost entirely on deafness-related issues to ensure that families have access to listening and spoken language (LSL) services regardless of where they live in the United States.
 Our grant guidelines describe our funding areas more fully.

 In 2016, the Foundation celebrated its 30th year supporting listening and spoken language opportunities for children who are deaf or hard of hearing.
-In honor of the occasion, the Trustees created a short film celebrating Paul, Louise and Mildie’s journey and the impact that journey has had on the Foundation’s mission and vision.
+In honor of the occasion, the Trustees created a short film celebrating Paul, Louise and Mildie’s journey and the impact it has had on the Foundation’s mission and vision.
 We invite you to watch the Oberkotter Family’s journey to spoken language and we look forward to hearing your family’s story.